The Prime of Miss Jean Brodie (film): Plot

-As the Brodie Set grow older and progress to the Senior School, they frequent Teddy Lloyd's studio, where he paints Jenny's portrait.
+As the Brodie Set grow older and progress closer to the senior school, they frequent Teddy Lloyd's studio, where he paints Jenny's portrait.
 Sandy initially rebuffs a lecherous advance from Lloyd.
-However, when Brodie tries to manoeuvre Jenny and Lloyd into an affair, and Sandy into spying on them, it is Sandy, resentful of Brodie's constant praise of Jenny's beauty, who becomes Teddy's lover and muse.
+However, when Brodie tries to manoeuvre Jenny and Lloyd into an affair, and Sandy into spying on them, it is Sandy, resentful of Brodie's constant praise of Jenny's beauty, who becomes Lloyd's lover and muse.
 Sandy ends the affair because of Lloyd's continuing obsession with Brodie.

-Mary, influenced by Brodie, leaves the school to join her brother, whom she believes to be fighting for Franco.
-She is killed shortly after crossing the frontier, which incites Sandy to inform the headmistress of Brodie's efforts to impose her politics on her students.
-The disclosure finally leads to Brodie's termination, her humiliation compounded by Mr. Lowther's engagement to another teacher.
+Mary, influenced by Brodie, leaves the school to join her brother, whom she believes to be fighting for Franco in the Spanish Civil War.
+She is killed shortly after crossing the frontier when the train she is on is attacked.
+This incites Sandy to tell the headmistress of Brodie's efforts to impose her politics on her students.
+The disclosure finally leads to Brodie's termination, her humiliation compounded by Lowther's engagement to another teacher.

 Before Brodie's departure, Sandy confronts her about her manipulation of Mary, Mary's senseless death, and the harmful influence she exerted on other girls, adding that Mary's brother is actually fighting for the Spanish Republicans.
 Brodie responds with a series of harsh but astute comments about Sandy's character, particularly her ability to coldly judge and destroy others.
-Sandy retorts that Brodie professed to be an admirer of conquerors and walks out of the classroom, as Brodie screams, "Assassin!"
+Sandy retorts that Brodie professed to be an admirer of conquerors and walks out of the classroom.
+Brodie runs after her and screams down the hallway, "Assassin!"

 Sandy, Monica, and Jenny graduate and leave the school.
 As Sandy departs, her face streaked with tears, Brodie's voice is heard proclaiming her oft-repeated motto: "Little girls, I am in the business of putting old heads on young shoulders, and all my pupils are the crème de la crème.
 Give me a girl at an impressionable age, and she is mine for life."